 Cooper abruptly quit his stance and retired for the night.

 The best rides in the snow I can remember were at Libby Hill Park.
 In the late-'70s and early-'80s I spent a lot of time up there.
 Used to play Frisbee-golf in that park quite a bit.
 And, there were a few heavy snows in that same period, which drew thrill-riders to what was then called the Slide of Death.

 We rode inflated inner tubes from the top of a series of hills in the radically sloped park down to Main Street below, next to Poe's Pub.
 When the snow was right those tubes went airborne at least a couple of times; the fast ride was quite exhilarating.

 There was a particular time that stands out.
 Dennison Macdonald, who died in 1984, had hosed down the first hill, so it would freeze in the frigid air and make the track as slick and quick as greased lightning.

-Eventually, the run to the bottom got so fast you had to be drunk to take the risk of riding, which wasn't a problem for those of us standing around a fire-barrel passing a bottle of Bushmills around between wild rides.
+Eventually, that night, the run to the bottom got so fast you had to be drunk to take the risk of riding, which wasn't a problem for those of us standing around a fire-barrel passing a bottle of Bushmills around between wild rides.

 Chuck Wrenn still lives across the street from the launching point of the old Slide of Death.
 After a snowfall a few years ago he and I laughing recalled that night.
 The sight of Duck Baker pretending he was going to ride a big shaggy dog down the chute was cited.
 For whatever reason, the dog happily went along with the gag each time Duck hoisted him up.
 Please note Duck didn't really ride the dog down the hill, but that pair of comics had us laughing so hard, it's still funny thirty-some years later.